Malaria is transmitted by female mosquitoes of the genus Anopheles. Photo: Krijn Paaijmans

 The mosquito populations have reduced tremendously over the years

-the mosquito populations have reduced tremendously over the years with consequent reductions in pathogens they transmit and several lives have been saved and improved.
-As such, the enormous achievements recorded to date, have rekindled the urge and the need to finalize the race of eliminating and eventually eradicating some pathogens ( ) carried by mosquitoes through improved anti-mosquito measures. malaria
+As a result, the mosquito populations have reduced tremendously over the years with consequent reductions in pathogens they transmit and several lives have been saved and improved.
+As such, the enormous achievements recorded to date, have rekindled the urge and the need to finalize the race of eliminating and eventually eradicating some pathogens (malaria) carried by mosquitoes through improved anti-mosquito measures.

 Training on larval sampling in Manhiça, Mozambique.
 Photo: Krijn Paaijmans